-Oil crashes 7% as Trump announces additional tariffs on Chinese imports
+Oil slumps 7% as Trump announces additional tariffs on Chinese imports

 OPEC and partners including Russia, an alliance known as OPEC+, have been curbing output this year to support the market.
 In July, OPEC production revisited a 2011 low, helped by a further cut by Saudi Arabia, a Reuters survey showed.

-Reporting by Devika Krishna Kumar; Additional reporting by Scott DiSavino in New York, Alex Lawler in London, Aaron Sheldrick; Editing by Steve Orlofsky, Jonathan Oatis
+Reporting by Devika Krishna Kumar; Additional reporting by Scott DiSavino in New York, Alex Lawler in London, Aaron Sheldrick; Editing by Steve Orlofsky, Jonathan Oatis and Sonya Hepinstall